adafruit/circuitpython/ports/silabs/README.md

 Refer to **mpconfigport.mk** for a full list of enabled modules sorted by family.

-## How this port is organized: ##
+## How this port is organized ##

 - **boards/** contains the configuration files for each development board and breakout available on the port, as well as system files and both shared and SoC-specific linker files.
-Board configuration includes a pin mapping of the board, oscillator information, board-specific build flags, and setup for some other peripheral where applicable.
+Board configuration includes a pin mapping of the board, oscillator information, board-specific build flags, and setup for other peripherals where applicable.
 - **common-hal/** contains the port-specific module implementations, used by shared-module and shared-bindings.
 - **peripherals/** contains peripheral setup files and peripheral mapping information, sorted by family and sub-variant.
 Most files in this directory can be generated with the python scripts in **tools/**.
 - **supervisor/** contains port-specific implementations of internal flash and serial, as well as the **port.c** file, which initializes the port at startup.
-- **tools/** contains Silicon Labs configurator (SLC) tool, python scripts for generating peripheral and pin mapping files in **peripherals/** and **board/**.
+- **tools/** contains the Silicon Labs Configurator (SLC) tool, python scripts for generating peripheral and pin mapping files in **peripherals/** and **board/**.

 At the root level, refer to **mpconfigboard.h** and **mpconfigport.mk** for port specific settings and a list of enabled modules.